sukarnozhang/data_engineer_project_1/README.md

 base_url = f"https://cloud.iexapis.com/stable/stock/{stock_ticker}/intraday-prices"

+where iex_api_key is the secret key.

-In the base url, stock ticker is taken config_stock_code.yaml file , which is user configurable.Stock code can changed according to user's preferences.
+In the base url, stock ticker is taken from config_stock_code.yaml file, which is user configurable.
+Stock code can be changed according to user's preferences.

 The extraction part takes out table with columns as json file:

+json
+Copy
+Edit
 x = {
         "date": "2023-12-15",
         "minute": "2023-12-15 09:30AM",
         "label": "09:30 AM",
         "marketOpen": 143.98,
         "marketClose": 143.775,
         "marketHigh": 143.98,
         "marketLow": 143.775,
         "marketAverage": 143.889,
         "marketVolume": 3070,
         "marketNotional": 441740.275,
         "marketNumberOfTrades": 20,
         "marketChangeOverTime": -0.004,
         "high": 143.98,
         "low": 143.775,
         "open": 143.98,
         "close": 143.775,
         "average": 143.889,
         "volume": 3070,
         "notional": 441740.275,
         "numberOfTrades": 20,
-        "changeOverTime": -0.0039,
+        "changeOverTime": -0.0039
     }

-The above "x" doesn't contains stock_code, so in the final extrcated data "stock_code" for each "x" is appended.So,the each row contains columns "stock_code" as extra element.
+The above "x" doesn't contain stock_code, so in the final extracted data "stock_code" for each "x" is appended.
+So, each row contains column "stock_code" as extra element.

 ## Transformations
-Transformations are made in aim to convert per minute data to per day data for per stock.
+Transformations are made with the aim to convert per minute data to per day data for per stock.

 Sample Output of the transformation :
 <img width="1106" src="https://github.com/sukarnozhang/data_engineer_project_1/blob/main/iex_finance/src/data/sample_output.png">

 ## Load
-(path=src/etl/load.py)
-In loading the database to the pgadmin,tables need to be loaded.
+In loading the database to the pgadmin, tables need to be loaded.
 If tables are first time loaded then new table is inserted in the pgadmin.
-If new data from website comes in "Upsert" function is utilised.
+If new data from website comes in, "Upsert" function is utilised.
-For staging transformational loading(staging_stock) , it is sourced from newly upserted transformed table(stocks_intraday) loaded in pgadmin.
+For staging transformational loading (staging_stock), it is sourced from newly upserted transformed table (stocks_intraday) loaded in pgadmin.

 ## ETL Pipeline
 To run the pipeline in your local system, execute the following command: